Anusha0808/garden/content/index.md

 Although I do not understand anything about [[Finite Model Theory]] yet, still some of my friends keep talking about it and it makes me wanna study that too once i am done studying its prerequisites (some of which are the above, I presume).

-> [!Quote] okay Anusha we get your interests, but why this garden?
+> [!quote] okay Anusha we get your interests, but why this garden?
  _"A throw of seeds."
  Some grow into beautiful bushes with flowers, yielding fruit that others can enjoy, whilst some are left unnurtured._